ProximaMonkey/ComicSpider/README.markdown

 # License

 [Comic Spider](https://github.com/ysmood/ComicSpider) - a tool for downloading and viewing online images.

-The purposes of this software is sharing and learning which means it is for previewing purposes only.
+The purpose of this software is sharing and learning.
+It is for previewing only.
 If you like the mangas/illustrations please support the author by purchasing them.

 This program is free software: you can redistribute it and/or modify